CS-4820-Library-Project/COUNTER-5-Report-Tool-2020-5.0/dev_notes.md

 ### URL Building
-Request supported reports: [base_url]/reports?[authentication],[parameters] Request report: [base_url]/reports/[report_type]?[authentication],[parameters],[begin_date],[end_date]
+Request supported reports: [base_url]/reports?[authentication],[parameters]

+Request report: [base_url]/reports/[report_type]?[authentication],[parameters],[begin_date],[end_date]

-## Report Processing
+## TSV Report Formatting
 All information about report formatting can be found at: https://www.projectcounter.org/code-of-practice-five-sections/3-0-technical-specifications/#formats

 All reports should be formatted like in this image: https://www.projectcounter.org/wp-content/uploads/2017/07/image3.png

 ### Report Header
-All reports have a header that takes the first 12 rows of the report.
+All reports should have a header that takes the first 12 rows of the report.
 The header should be formatted like in this image: https://www.projectcounter.org/wp-content/uploads/2018/09/FIG-3D.png

 A blank row should then be added to separate the report header from the column headings and body of the report.